Titanic II blueprints unveiled, but don't call it 'unsinkable'

 “But if it takes longer, it takes longer,” he said.
 “But we’ll do it.
 We’ve got a big pile of money.”

-Titanic II will operate as a cruise ship, and passengers will find 1912-style clothing in their rooms should they wish to dress up and pretend they are living in an earlier era as they visit facsimiles of the original gilded first-class dining and smoking rooms, if they have the appropriate ticket.
+Titanic II will also operate as a cruise ship, and passengers will find 1912-style clothing in their rooms should they wish to dress up and pretend they are living in an earlier era as they visit facsimiles of the original gilded first-class dining and smoking rooms, should they have the appropriate ticket, or the more austere third-class areas.

 Although the classes will be kept largely separate, Palmer said he was considering offering ticket packages that would allow passengers to experience all three classes during a typical six-day Atlantic crossing.